-https://www.brynmawr.edu/inside/offices-services/access-services
+brynmawr.edu/inside/offices-services/accessservices

 Bryn Mawr College welcomes students with disabilities to the campus community.
 Access Services provides reasonable accommodations for eligible students protected under the Americans with Disabilities Act due to documented learning, physical, medical, or psychological disabilities.
-If you think you might be eligible for academic adjustments in the classroom (e.g. extended time for tests is a possible example), housing modifications in the residence halls (e.g. an air conditioner due to a significant medical condition is one possible example)

-or other modifications, please contact the Director of Access Services as early as possible.
+If you think you might be eligible for academic adjustments in the classroom (e.g. extended time for tests is a possible example), housing modifications in the residence halls (e.g. an air conditioner due to a significant medical condition is one possible example) or other modifications, please contact the Director or Assistant Director as early as possible.
 For additional information about Access Services, including the eligibility criteria, documentation requirements, and procedures for requesting accommodations, please check the Access Services website.
-Make an appointment with the Director of Access Services by calling 610-526-7516 if you wish to discuss your situation and determine if you are eligible for accommodations.
+Make an appointment with the Director or Assistant Director by calling 610-526-7516 if you wish to discuss your situation and determine if you are eligible for accommodations.
 The information that you share is kept strictly confidential.